BrandonTaft/npm-react-autocomplete/README.md

 ### `onSelect: Function`
 - Function that will run when list item is selected
-- Has access to the item selected and it's index
+- Has access to the item selected and the original list array